lizmat/Perl-module-to-Raku-porting-guide/README.md

 View [Classes and Objects](https://docs.perl6.org/language/classtut) for much more information about this

+## timely destruction

+There is no such thing as timely destruction in Perl 6.
+Perl 6 *does* support the `DESTROY` method in a class.
+However, there is *no* guarantee when this method will be called on an object, if ever.
+If the program is done, it will simply exit and *not* call the `DESTROY` method on remaining live objects.
+This can be troublesome for some cases.

+The Perl 6 ecosystem contains a module [FINALIZER](http://modules.perl6.org/dist/FINALIZER) that can be used by module developers to register code that will be run when an object needs to be finalized in a timely fashion (by default, on program exit).
+In the simplest case, this looks like:

+    method new(|c) {
+        my $object = self.bless(|c);
+        FINALIZER.register: { $object.finalize }
+        $object
+    }

+See the documentation of [FINALIZER](http://modules.perl6.org/dist/FINALIZER) for more information.

 ## the _ prototype

 In Perl 5 you can have a `_` prototype, that will default the parameter to